 The County Administrator is the chief operating officer for Montgomery County, Ohio.
 This position reports directly to the County Commissioners and is responsible for the day-to-day operations of county government, which includes Human Services, Administrative Services, Business Services, Environmental Services, Office of Management and Budget, Strategic Initiatives, and Human Resources.
-Click here for a full Table of Organization (pdf).
+View the full Table of Organization (PDF).

 Michael B. Colbert, Montgomery County Administrator

 Michael B. Colbert previously held the position of Assistant County Administrator and Director of Montgomery County Development Services, which encompasses Workforce Development, Community and Economic Development, and the Business Solutions Center.
 He started his county service as the Assistant Director of Workforce Development which, at the time, was a component of Jobs and Family Services.
 He has done extensive work to strategically integrate Workforce Development and Economic Development to align job seekers and businesses.
 In April of 2017, Development Services received the 2016 Jonathan Dayton Public Partner Award, from the Dayton Area Chamber of Commerce.
 In 2021, he was elected Vice-President of the National Association of County Administrators (NACA) for the Midwest Region through 2022.

 Prior to coming to Montgomery County, Michael was the Vice President of Sivic Solutions Group SSG LLC, responsible for client relations and development of new products, specializing in Medicaid payment and claims processing, cost allocation planning, grants management, eligibility systems (SNAP, TANF, Medicaid, and Child Care), Special Education tracking and reporting, and web-based systems using custom software development.